armoss51/Data-Structures-Projects/README.md

 Project 1:

 Create a slightly more advanced version of the classic “Hello World” program.
-Besides the main function, a separate function should handle printing out the message “Hello World” to the command lineor IDE’s output.
+Besides the main function, a separate function should handle printing out the message “Hello World” to the command line or IDE’s output.

 Project 2: